HomeLatest NewsGovTechC-DOT Sets Up Fourth Centre of Excellence at IIT Hyderabad for 6G Research

 During the signing ceremony, Upadhyay delivered a lecture on indigenous communications technologies, outlining C-DOT’s existing solutions including 4G and 5G systems, the TRINETRA cybersecurity suite, secure quantum communications platforms, disaster management systems and AI-enabled applications such as Sanchar Saathi and fraud detection systems.

-The centre will support startups working on telecom technologies, facilitate intellectual property creation and organise training programmes.
+The centre will support startups working on telecom technologies, facilitate intellectual creation and organise training programmes.
 Students, researchers and entrepreneurs will be able to access C-DOT’s expertise in indigenous telecom development through the partnership.

 C-DOT operates under the Department of Telecommunications in the Ministry of Communications.
 The organisation has been central to India’s push for self-reliance in telecom infrastructure, particularly as the country prepares for 6G deployment later this decade under the Bharat 6G Vision announced in 2023.